katcipis/my.vim/README.md

 # Introduction

-My vimrc configuration, plugins and some other vim useful stuff (mainly taken from [Practical Vim: Edit Text at the Speed of Thought](http://pragprog.com/book/dnvim/practical-vim)).
+My neovim configuration, plugins and some other vim useful stuff (mainly taken from [Practical Vim: Edit Text at the Speed of Thought](http://pragprog.com/book/dnvim/practical-vim)).

 # Install

+You need to installl npm (some language server needs it).

 Just run: